Ayush17318/line-follower/docs/README.md

 ![here](./assets/images/romi_inside_shell.png)

 The objective of this robot is to traverse two courses from start to finish and back to the start position by following a line and navigating around an obstacle.
 The two courses both involve solid, dashed, straight, curved, and crossed lines.

 ![here](./assets/images/track1.png)

 ![here](./assets/images/track2.jpg)

-Our robot uses an array of 6 reflectance sensors to detect if the robot is over a black or white area.
-Using analog QTR sensors from Polulu (https://www.pololu.com/product/4246), the robot uses logic to parse through "black" or "white" data from each of the six sensors to determine which direction it should head in.
-This simple logic resulted in a total of 17 combinations of velocities and headings that the robot is pre-programmed to decide between.
-See the software page for further details into the logic.

 ### Final Results
 This robot is capable of traversing the entire course from start to finish and back to the start box.